 We provide you with a map, and detailed instructions.
 Each of the controls has a post at their respective places within Langley Park, with the control symbol (a square split diagonally in red and white - see last picture below) at the top.
 The control symbol contains a number and a letter, the number represents the control number and the letter represents the control code which should be copied into the appropriate box at the bottom of the map.
 The starting point is at the top end of Langley Park car park beside the Pay & Display machine and the start of the Avenue of Friendship.
 Once all the letters are identified they spell out words related to the park.
 The short course spells out two words of six letters and four letters related to the park, and the long course spells out a seven letter and a four letter place name.
 The answers can be found by clicking here.

 The launch of our orienteering trail was on 12th May 2007 and was very successful.
 We had professional orienteers, as well as complete beginners, families and dog walkers.

 The trail is now open all the time.
 Just pick up a map, instructions and holder, and compass if required (all for a small fee) from Black Park offices, by contacting us on the email address or phone number below, or online by paying below and they will be posted to you.

 Download instructions and map

 Creating the Orienteering Trail

 17 six foot posts had to be in place at Langley Park for the orienteering trail to begin.
 Below are pictures of the oak posts being erected.
-The conservation volunteers, along with Head Ranger Steve Heywood, had the enjoyable task of digging holes 3 feet deep - very hard work in places due to stones, flint, bricks and roots being in the way.
+The conservation volunteers had the enjoyable task of digging holes 3 feet deep - very hard work in places due to stones, flint, bricks and roots being in the way.
 The oak posts were cut from a fallen oak tree by the car park earlier in the year, with a sawmill brought in to do the job.